DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

     **Then** the GovernanceTemplate is updated and the new version is returned.
   - **Given** an existing GovernanceTemplate,
     **When** a DELETE request is made to `/api/v1/governance-templates/{id}`,
-    **Then** the GovernanceTemplate is deleted and a success message is returned.
+    **Then** the GovernanceTemplate is deleted, cascading the deletion to all child WorkflowTemplates and ChecklistItemTemplates, and a success message is returned.
 - **Detailed Architecture Design Notes:**
   - Use an Hapi.js (or similar) router to define the CRUD endpoints.
   - Integrate with a document database (e.g., MongoDB) for persistence.